philwhiles/frettler/README.md

 #### Linux/macOS

 ```
-./frettler guitar horizontal scale c major_scale
+./frettler guitar horizontal scale c scale_major
 ```

 #### Windows
 ```
-frettler.bat guitar horizontal scale c major_scale
+frettler.bat guitar horizontal scale c scale_major

 ```
 The default windows command terminal does not support ANSI colour encoding, so Frettler defaults to use the '--mono' output instead.
 If you really want the colourised output, you will have to install an alternative terminal program such as [ConEmu](https://conemu.github.io) or [Cmder](https://cmder.net/).

 ## Arguments
-Frettler has two ways of viewing scales,chords and arpeggios.
+Frettler has two ways of viewing scales/modes and arpeggios.
 The first is the horizontal view of a fretboard, which tries to show the notes in position on strings.
 The second view is the vertical view which looks more like the classic chord diagram you see widely.
 The notes in the vertical view are shown in the middle of each frets box, rather than on a string.
 Each view can be used to display a scale or arpeggio, in which case both default to showing the first 12 frets.

-The two views use the --chords optional argument to do different things:

-- horizontal view : frettler will calculate the chords in that key and display each using the 'vertical' chord view.
-- vertcial view : frettler will calculate the chord and rather than show it as an arpeggio down the 12 frets, will try and work out the open string fingering and show you a classic chord diagram

 ### Required Arguments
 In this order: